-Don’t let anyone fool you—growing indoor plants is easy and just as fun as having an outdoor garden.
+Don’t let anyone fool you—growing indoor plants in South Africa is easy and just as fun as having an outdoor garden.
 In fact, indoor plants not only help clean the environment around them, but they act as a quick decorating tool.
 We found 15 hardy indoor house plants that anyone can keep alive and thriving in South Africa.
 If you’ve got kids or pets, do note before you buy: some may be toxic.

 Why you want it: First of all, this indoor plant has an air-purifying quality that can absorb and strip toxins like formaldehyde from materials in the home like carpet.
 How neat is that?
 It has trailing stems and works well in a hanging basket or as a climbing plant with some training onto a trellis or whatever object you like that will support it.